266A8638 copy.jpg

 Biography

-Interlacing lived experiences with innate passion, Henry Dorn is a nationally recognized music composer/conductor renowned for his energizing rhythm, syntax versatility, and passion for creating storytelling sounds with larger picture meanings.
+Interlacing lived experiences with innate passion, Dr. Henry L. Dorn is a nationally recognized music composer/conductor renowned for his energizing rhythm, syntax versatility, and passion for creating storytelling sounds with larger picture meanings.
 Dorn’s compositions encompass intimate narratives often told from the lens of being a musician and African American.
-He is passionate about developing immersive experiences while setting an example of his life signature – the path may not always be smooth or clear, but it will always be worth it.
-His works have earned him recognition and performances by distinguished ensembles across the country, including the Minnesota Orchestra, the Grammy-winning Harlem Quartet, Aizuri Quartet, Argento Ensemble, and the Dallas Winds
+He is passionate about developing immersive experiences while setting an example of his life signature — the path may not always be smooth or clear, but it will always be worth it.
+His works have earned him recognition and performances by distinguished ensembles across the country, including the Atlanta Symphony Orchestra, Detroit Symphony Orchestra, American Composers Orchestra, Minnesota Orchestra, the United States Coast Guard Band, Music from Copland House, JACK Quartet, the Grammy-winning Harlem Quartet, Aizuri Quartet, Argento Ensemble, and the Dallas Wind Symphony.

-Beginning Fall 2023, Dorn joins the faculty of St. Olaf College in Northfield, MN as Assistant Professor of Conducting and Composition, and he takes the helm of the award-winning St. Olaf Band as Conductor.
+Dorn is assistant professor of conducting and composition at St. Olaf College in Northfield, MN where he is conductor of the St. Olaf Band.
 Prior to St. Olaf College, Dorn worked as an Assistant Director of the Memphis Area Youth Wind Ensemble and formerly served as Director to the Nu Chamber Collective.
 He has also worked with musicians of the United States Army Field Band, the United States Air Force Band, and has guest conducted the United States Army Band “Pershing’s Own.”

 Who knows